-691. Graduate Seminar.
+- 691. Graduate Seminar.
 Credit 1 hour.
-May be repeated for maximum credit of two hours.
-Additional hours will not be counted towards student's major or in the cumulative GPA average.
+May be repeated for maximum credit of four hours.
+Additional hours will not be counted toward student's major or in the cumulative GPA average.
+One-two hours of seminar per week. - 770.
+Thesis.

-770. Thesis.
 Credit 1-6 hours each semester, with 6 hours needed for graduation.
 The student must enroll in the thesis course each semester the thesis is in progress.
 The thesis is graded Pass-Fail.